walker84837/SimpleRTP/README.md

 ## Configuration

-SimpleRtp can be configured using the following options:
+SimpleRTP can be configured using the following options:

 |Value|Type|Default|Description|
 |---|---|---|